chiserinn/Personal-Python-Projects/README.md

 Here is a list of a bunch of tiny beginner coding projects I went through while learning python.
+Additionally some other topics I'm planning to learn and cover.

 List of Topics I've Covered & Made Practice Projects For:
 - Variables